 I cook and write and write about cooking.
-Part kitchen romantic, part logistician, I've helped people write cookbooks, worked in restaurant kitchens, coached home cooks to new levels of confidence, and mined cookbooks and old family recipe boxes for new inspiration.
+Part kitchen romantic, part logistician, I've helped people write cookbooks, worked in professional kitchens, coached home cooks to new levels of confidence, and mined cookbooks and old family recipe boxes for new inspiration.

-I'm also a mother, a spouse, dog lover, and caretaker of a surprising number of thriving houseplants.
-I live in the Chicago area and love thin-crust tavern-cut pizza on both a spiritual and an academic level.
+I'm also a mother, spouse, dog lover, and caretaker of a surprising number of thriving houseplants.
+I live in the Chicago area and I love thin-crust tavern-cut pizza on both a spiritual and an academic level.

 Keep reading below for some fun/absurd Q&A I've gotten from friends and readers over the years.

 Breakfast or dinner?

 Dang, a hard one right out of the gate!
 I love them both.
 I love the ritual of weekend breakfasts.
 But I love the family togetherness that more routinely tends to happen at dinner, at least in our house.
 So if I have to choose, I’ll say dinner.
 (And you have the whole day to daydream about what you want.
 Planning!)

 Savory, 100%.
 Though I'm proud to have stepped up my sweets/pastry game in recent years.

 Morton’s or Diamond Crystal?